Dogecat0/blog/source/_posts/JavaScript-Full-Stack-Series-01-Fundamentals.md

 ## New concept:

 - Callback function: A callback function is a fuction passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
 More details: [Callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function)
 - Event handler: Event are signals fired inside the browser window that notify of changes in the browser or operating system.
-Programmers can create evetn handler code that will run when an event fires, allowing web pages to responde appropriately to change.
+Programmers can create event handler code that will run when an event fires, allowing web pages to responde appropriately to change.
 More details: [Event handler](https://developer.mozilla.org/en-US/docs/Web/Events/Event_handlers)

 (* Comparative thinkging: In Python, you can create an event handler using [Django signals](https://docs.djangoproject.com/en/4.2/topics/signals/) which has the similar mechanism.)
 - AJAX (Asynchronous JavaScript and XML): AJAX is a set of web development techniques using many web technologies on the client side to create asynchronous web applications.
 With AJAX, web applications can send and retrieve data from a server asynchronously (in the background) without interfering with the display and behavior of the existing page.
 More details: [AJAX](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX/Getting_Started)

 (* Comparative thinkging: [HTMX](https://htmx.org/docs/) is a modern JavaScript library that allows you to access AJAX, CSS Transitions, WebSockets, and Server-Sent Events directly in HTML, using attributes without writing JavaScript.)
 - SPA (Single Page Application)
 - JavaScript libraries: jQuey, AngularJS, React, Vue.js, Backbone.js, etc.